elaimizrahi/my-notes/content/3A/CS 341/Greedy Algorithms.md

 3. Only one feasible solution is constructed
 4. Correctness proofs can be tricky and complicated - but can prove that they always yield an optimal solution

+**Constraints**: Greedy problems will usually provide a set of constraints (good for seeing that we should use greedy!) - These can usually help guide us in making our choices at each step

 **Feasible Solution**: For any problem instance $I$, `feasible(i)` is the set of all outputs for $I$ that satisfy the given constraints

 **Choice Set**: For a partial solution $X = [x_1, ..., x_i]$ where $i < n$, we define the choice set